Child Safety Seats

 - Child safety seats used in Canada must have a label on them stating that the seat meets Canadian Motor Vehicle Safety Standard 213.

 Airbags and Children

-If your vehicle is equipped with a passenger front-seat air bag with no shut off switch:
+IIf your vehicle is equipped with a passenger front-seat air bag that cannot be deactivated: